Our response to the

 Voices of the Wild

-Scope Foundation for Species Conservation and Protection of Ecosystems (SCOPE) is dedicated to safeguarding Bangladesh’s extraordinary biodiversity.
-From the wetlands and rivers to the mangroves of the Sundarbans, our country is home to unique wildlife and ecosystems that support both nature and people.
+The Species Conservation and Protection of Ecosystems (SCOPE) Foundation is dedicated to safeguarding Bangladesh’s extraordinary biodiversity through science-based conservation.
+From wetlands and rivers to the mangroves of the Sundarbans, these ecosystems sustain both threatened species and the communities that depend on them.

 Delivering for nature